 However, to move from the biological realm to the spiritual realm is difficult and arduous — the greatest challenge there is!
 It is like racing along the razor’s edge or chewing the steel balls with the teeth of wax…

 - ਮੈਣ ਕੇ ਦੰਤ ਕਿਉ ਖਾਈਐ ਸਾਰੁ ॥: How can iron be chewed with the teeth of wax? (sggs 943).

-Thus, to move from the biological realm to the spiritual realm is a quantum leap from the body-consciousness to the soul-consciousness, from the visible to the Invisible, from the form to the Formless, from the perishable to the Imperishable, from the material to the Immaterial, from the mortal to the Immortal, from the time to the Timelessness, from Bikaar (lust, anger, greed, etc.) to the Divine Virtues, from the Mamukh lifestyle to the Gurmukh Lifestyle, from out to in…
+Thus, to move from the biological realm to the spiritual realm is a quantum leap from the body-consciousness to the Shabad-consciousness, from the visible to the Invisible, from the form to the Formless, from the perishable to the Imperishable, from the material to the Immaterial, from the mortal to the Immortal, from the time to the Timelessness, from Bikaar (lust, anger, greed etc.) to the Divine Virtues, from the Mamukh-Saakat-Mayadhaaree lifestyle to the Gurmukh Lifestyle, from out to in…

-However, Truth can only be there when deceit, falsehood, dissimulation, mental crookedness, lust, anger, greed, etc., are all defeated and thus one’s total energy is available and focused on the ONE.
-Only then one will be truly alive (ਆਤਮਕ ਜੀਵਨ)!
+However, Truth can only be there when deceit, dissimulation, falsehood, mind’s crookedness, Bikaar etc., are all defeated and thus one’s total energy is available and focused on the ONE.
+Only then one will be truly Alive, Awake and Aware (ਆਤਮਕ ਜੀਵਨ)!